icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 An interceptor can include logic before calling `invoke` on the next invoker (before the request is sent) and after calling `invoke` on the next invoker (after it receives the response).
-An interceptor can also short-circuit the pipeline by throwing an exception or returning a cached response.
+An interceptor can also short-circuit the invocation pipeline by throwing an exception or returning a cached response.

 For example, a simple C# interceptor could look like: